rhielab/TENET_2.0/Vignettes.md

 ##### Histogram output:

 Histogram functions output a variety of both .txt and .pdf files containing summarized information about the number of links to relevant transcriptional regulators.
 The .txt files contain the total number of relevant linked DNA methylation probes to relevant transcription factors organized from the regulators with the largest number of links to the smallest.
-The .pdf files take the information from the corresponding .txt files and display that information in the form of a heatmap, showing a given number of links on the x-axis, and the number of regulators with that number of links on the y-axis.
-For complete information about all links to all transcriptional regulators, look at the 'links.all.tf.freq' list and historgram.
+The .pdf files take the information from the corresponding .txt files and display that information in the form of a histogram, showing a given number of links on the x-axis, and the number of regulators with that number of links on the y-axis.
+For complete information about all links to identified key transcriptional regulators (e.g. transcription factors), look at the 'links.all.tf.freq' list and historgram.
+The cis links indicate ones located in the same chromosome ('links.cis.tf.freq') and the trans links indicate ones located in the different chromosomes ('links.trans.tf.freq').

-This function is a prerequisite for several other important TENET functions in the step5 analyses including the survival, circos, TAD, and heatmap functions.
+This function is a prerequisite for several other important TENET functions in the step 5 analyses including the survival, circos, TAD, and heatmap functions.

 ```diff
 gene.nameID	Freq	geneSymbol	geneID